stacksjs/stacks/README.md

 <!-- [![npm downloads][npm-downloads-src]][npm-downloads-href] -->
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-# The Atomic UI & UX Framework
+# The Modern Component & Function Library

-The ultimate goal of the Stacks Framework is to _help you_ create & maintain component (UI) & function (UX) libraries.
+The ultimate goal of the Stacks Framework is to _help you_ create & maintain component & function libraries.
 It shouldn't be a chore creating or maintaining them.
 Stacks allows you to easily build highly-composable & scalable libraries—in beginner & expert-friendly ways—embodying [Composability-First Design](/composability-first-design.md) principles.

 > _The clever way to build component & function libraries._

 **🤖 Zero-config, by design**

-The Stacks bundler automagically generates a Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating component & composable type declarations.
+The Stacks bundler automagically generates a Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating type declarations.
+The best of Vite & unbuild's engines in a _zero-config_ way.

 **🎨 Style with ease**

 Create your own style guide using conventions you are familiar with.
-UnoCSS's atomic CSS engine allows for just that in a blazing-fast way _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_.
+Our UnoCSS atomic engine allows for just that—in a blazing-fast, on-demand way—Tailwind CSS, Windi CSS, Bootstrap, Heroicons, Material Design Icons, and more available.

 **✨ Next-gen Developer Experience _(DX)_**